Mark Ciardi: Major League Baseball career

 Ciardi played for the Milwaukee Brewers in 1987.
 He opened the season on the Milwaukee Brewers roster in which they started the season with 13 consecutive wins, winning the eighth game in that streak against the Orioles, but losing the 14th game of the season.
-The opening 13–game winning streak is a record that still stands today.
-Ciardi remained in the big leagues for one month that year then retired the following year due to a shoulder injury.
-In 2023, the record was tied by the Tampa Bay Devil Rays, who were the subject of the first film that Ciardi produced.
+The opening 13-game winning streak is a record that still stands today.
+Ciardi remained in the big leagues for one month that year, then retired the following year due to a shoulder injury.
+In 2023, the record was tied by the Tampa Bay Rays, who were the subject of the first film that Ciardi produced.